webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 - For each ActiveCampaign resource message there is a Create, Edit, and Remove Handler.
 These handlers are responsible for mapping the Sylius resource to an ActiveCampaign resource, sending it to the ActiveCampaign WS, and then reading the response.
-Of course, each of the handlers is slightly different from this standard, for example: currently, only the create returns the response from the WS to persist the id on the Sylius resource, or the remove handler does not map the Sylius resource as it has none need.
+Of course, each of the handlers is slightly different from this standard, for example: currently, only the creation returns the response from the WS to persist the id on the Sylius resource, or the remove handler does not map the Sylius resource as it has none need.
 Communication with the WS of ActiveCampaign takes place thanks to the Symfony Serializer component.